ZviBerger/wobject/README.md

 ## 🎮 What can you develop with WObject?

-Check out this games that entirely have been build with WObject:
+Check out these games that entirely have been build with WObject:

 <img  align="center"  width="530"  src="assets/spaceship.png" />